LumiCtrl : Learning Illuminant Prompts for Lighting Control in Personalized Text-to-Image Models: Experiments

 \subsection{Qualitative Analysis}

 We evaluate the qualitative performance of \ourmethod and baseline methods in illuminating concepts in both real and T2I generated images, given a set of text prompts under seven different illuminations, ranging from \emph{tungsten} to \emph{shade}.
-The results in Fig.~\ref{fig:qualitative_results} show that \ourmethod is able to capture visual details of target concept from both the real and T2I generated images, and generated concepts with better illumination which aligns well with text prompts.
+The results in Figure~\ref{fig:qualitative_results} show that \ourmethod is able to capture visual details of target concept from both the real and T2I generated images, and generated concepts with better illumination which aligns well with text prompts.

-Next, we compare the qualitative performance of \ourmethod and the baseline methods---including T2I personalization techniques (Textual Inversion, DreamBooth, Custom Diffusion, Break-a-Scene) and image editing approaches (Instruct Pix2Pix, IC-Light)---on diverse concepts under four standard illuminants: \emph{tungsten} (c1), \emph{fluorescent} (c3), \emph{cloudy} (c5), and \emph{shade} (c7).
-The results are presented in Fig.~\ref{fig:qualitative_comparison}.
-The figure clearly demonstrates that \ourmethod successfully generates images where the target concept (e.g., a dog or cat) is rendered under the specified illuminant while preserving its identity, texture, and pose.
-More importantly, \ourmethod achieves contextual light adaptation: the background lighting shifts naturally to complement the foreground illuminant, resulting in coherent, photorealistic scenes.
-For example, under \emph{tungsten}, the entire scene adopts a warm, golden hue; under \emph{shade}, it takes on a cool, bluish tone---both consistent with real-world lighting physics.
+Next, we qualitatively compare \ourmethod and the baseline methods---including T2I personalization methods and image editing methods---on diverse concepts under four standard illuminants.
+The results in Figure~\ref{fig:qualitative_comparison} demonstrates that \ourmethod successfully generates images where target concept is rendered under the specified illuminant while preserving its identity, texture, and pose.
+More importantly, \ourmethod achieves contextual light adaptation: the background lighting shifts naturally to complement foreground illuminant, resulting in coherent and photo-realistic scenes.